-- Life Estate Deed: must show the applicant as "grantee" (if property ownership was transferred upon the death of another, a certified copy of the death certificate of prior owner is required); - Probated Will, Court Order, or judgment granting applicant an ownership interest in the damaged property (copy of the appropriate documents must be submitted); - Divorce Decree: if ownership was obtained as result of divorce, the copy of the final divorce decree property settlement agreement must specify the property was granted to the applicant; - Deed (Sale or Lease/Rent to Own): If the applicant purchased the property in a private owner sale via sales or purchase contract for deed, or a lease or rent to own contract, the contract must be satisfied and a warranty deed granting the property to the applicant must be recorded with the Office of the Recorder of Deeds. - Other documentation that will be reviewed and considered on a case-by-case basis.
+- Life Estate Deed: must show the applicant as "grantee" (if property ownership was transferred upon the death of another, a certified copy of the death certificate of prior owner is required) and the deed must be recorded with the Office of the Recorder of Deeds; - Probated Will, Court Order, or judgment granting applicant an ownership interest in the damaged property (copy of the appropriate documents must be submitted); - Divorce Decree: if ownership was obtained as result of divorce, the copy of the final divorce decree property settlement agreement must specify the property was granted to the applicant; - Deed (Sale or Lease/Rent to Own): If the applicant purchased the property in a private owner sale via sales or purchase contract for deed, or a lease or rent to own contract, the contract must be satisfied and a warranty deed granting the property to the applicant must be recorded with the Office of the Recorder of Deeds. - Other documentation that will be reviewed and considered on a case-by-case basis.

 If an applicant owned a damaged structure, such as a mobile home unit, as of the date of disaster, but did not own the land where the structure is/was located, the applicant may still be considered eligible.
-The owner occupant must present evidence, such as a title, that they owned or had an ownership interest in the damaged structure.
+The owner occupant must present an executed agreement indicating that the owner of the land permitted the applicant to have the structure on the land, that they owned or had an ownership interest in the damaged structure.

-4.4.2 Special Ownership Circumstances
+4.3.2: Special Ownership Circumstances